MaksimDzhangirov/backendBankExample/docs/part49-eng.md

 Awesome!

+## Partial update DB record.
+Second solution

 So that's the first solution to enable partial updates for our SQL query.
 It's pretty easy to implement, but it also makes the query and the param struct a bit longer and more complicated than before.
-NOw I'm gonna show you the second approach, which I think, is the better solution.
+Now I'm gonna show you the second approach, which I think, is the better solution.
 It involves using [nullable parameters](https://docs.sqlc.dev/en/stable/howto/named_parameters.html#nullable-parameters).
 The idea is similar, but this time, instead of using a separate `boolean` flag, we will use the parameter itself.
 If the parameter